matthewwardrop/mensor/docs/quickstart.rst

 For the purposes of this tutorial, we will back this schema with pandas dataframes loaded from CSV files, but as far as mensor is concerned, the source of the data is irrelevant.
-The following Python code sets up a MeasureRegistry which connects to data following the above schema.
+The following Python code sets up a MetaMeasureProvider which connects to data following the above schema.
 It is possible to easily set up configuration from YAML files, but we defer such consideration to the :doc:`deployment` documentation.